gunnerVivek/question-pair-similarity/README.md

 # Business Objecives and Constraints
 - Cost of Mis - classification can be very high.
-- Probability of the question pair being duplicate is needed, so that a thrshold of choice could be chosen.
+- Probability of the question pair being duplicate is needed, so that a threshold of choice could be chosen.
 - No strict latency constraints.
 - Interpretability is partially - important.
 Business owner needs to have an idea why the pair is duplicate (or not), but customer does not care for the reasoning.